-This course will provide an understanding of 3-D machine guidance for earthwork on heavy machinery like excavators, bulldozers, graders, etc. Students will learn the skills necessary to setup control on a construction site, recreate models for proper equipment operation, provide proper data for machine control, compute volumes of project and what is needed for quality control of a project.
-Prerequisite: CT 113.
+This course will provide the skills necessary to set up control on a construction site, recreate 3d models for proper equipment operation, provide proper data for machine control, compute volumes of project and what is needed for quality control of a project.
+Prerequisite: CT 235.
 (F)